 The following tables summarize our selected consolidated financial data for the periods and as of the dates indicated.
 We derived our consolidated statement of operations data for the years ended December 31, 2018, 2017, and 2016, and the consolidated balance sheet data as of December 31, 2018 and 2017, from our audited consolidated financial statements included elsewhere in this prospectus.
 We derived the consolidated statement of operations data for the nine months ended September 30, 2019 and 2018, and the consolidated balance sheet data as of September 30, 2019, from our unaudited interim condensed consolidated financial statements and related notes included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements were prepared on the same basis as our audited consolidated financial statements and reflect, in the opinion of management, all adjustments, which include only normal, recurring adjustments that are necessary to present fairly the unaudited interim condensed consolidated financial statements.
+The unaudited interim condensed consolidated financial statements and related notes included elsewhere in this prospectus.
+The unaudited interim condensed consolidated financial statements and related notes included consolidated financial statements and reflect, in the opinion of management, all adjustments, which include only normal, recurring adjustments that are necessary to present fairly the unaudited interim condensed consolidated financial statements.
 Our historical results are not necessarily indicative of the results that may be expected in the future, and our interim results are not necessarily indicative of the results to be expected for the full year or any other period.
 You should read the following selected consolidated financial data in conjunction with our consolidated financial statements and the related notes appearing elsewhere in this prospectus and the information in the sections titled "Summary Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."